arrenree/KDB-Problem-Sets/README.md

 BAC | -1790778496 | 79.78
 ```

-[QSQL 5.3] Find the trade that was largest size for each sym
+[QSQL 5.3] Find the trade that was largest size for each sym (use fby)

 ```q
 select from trade where size=(max;size) fby sym